-The extent to which mutational signatures represent the mechanism driving KRAS allelic diversity was further analyzed by calculating the predicted frequency of each allele in each tumor sample based on the frequency of mutations in the same trinucleotide context throughout the genome (Fig. 2; Supplementary Table 6).
+The extent to which mutational signatures represent the mechanism driving KRAS allelic diversity was further analyzed by calculating the predicted frequency of each allele based on the frequency of mutations in each tumor sample in the same trinucleotide context throughout the exome or genome (Fig. 2a; Supplementary Table 6).
 The null hypothesis tested was that, assuming the cancer would acquire a KRAS mutation, any one of the common alleles (found in greater than 3% of the tumor samples for a given cancer) was sufficient, and thus, the frequency of the KRAS alleles would be determined by the mutational processes alone.
 The average predicted frequencies across the samples of each cancer were compared against the observed allele frequencies.
 The alleles below the diagonal line were predicted to be more frequent than observed, while those above the line were more frequently observed than predicted.
 In COAD, G13D was predicted to be the most frequent allele.
-G12D/V mutations were considerably underestimated (Chi-squared test, p < 0.05, triangles); while the frequencies of G12S and A146T mutations were significantly overestimated in COAD (Chi-squared test, p < 0.05, triangles).
+G12D/V mutations were considerably underestimated (Chi-squared test, FDR-adjusted p < 0.05, triangles); while the frequencies of G12S and A146T mutations were significantly overestimated in COAD (Chi-squared test, FDR-adjusted p < 0.05, triangles).
 In LUAD, the frequencies of the G12A/D/V alleles were accurately predicted, though the frequency of the most common allele, G12C, was substantially underestimated.
-The high frequency of this allele has been attributed to its association with SBS4 caused by tobacco smoke (Fig. 1c, d), but our observation suggests that there is additional biological pressure promoting this mutation in LUAD.
-The frequencies of the KRAS alleles were best predicted in MM, with an exception for the most frequent allele, Q61H, which was dramatically underestimated with a predicted frequency of 15.0% but actual frequency of 35.7% of KRAS mutations.
+The high frequency of this allele has been attributed to its association with SBS4 caused by tobacco smoke (Fig. 1c, d), but this observation suggests that there is additional biological pressure promoting this mutation in LUAD.
+The frequencies of the KRAS alleles were best predicted in MM, with an exception for the most frequent allele, Q61H, which was dramatically underestimated with a predicted frequency of 15.0% but an actual frequency of 35.7% of KRAS mutations.
 In PAAD, all of the alleles were observed at a significantly different frequency than predicted by mutational signatures.

-The correlations between the observed and predicted allele frequencies for each cancer were low, indicating that the frequencies of the KRAS alleles were not strictly determined by the prevalence of their respective causative single nucleotide substitutions.
-MM had the strongest concordance between the predicted and observed allele frequencies with a Pearson correlation coefficient of 0.61, while the other three cancers had coefficients between 0.4 and 0.5.
-Interestingly, the codon 12 mutations demonstrated greater agreement between the observed and predicted frequencies in COAD, LUAD, and PAAD with correlation coefficients of 0.76, 0.87, and 0.68, respectively.
+In particular, the G12R mutation is expected to occur in 5.2% of PAAD tumors, which is far below the actual frequency of 16.7%.
+Overall, the correlations between the observed and predicted KRAS allele frequencies for each cancer ranged from 0.4 to 0.6 and up to 0.7-0.9 when restricted to the G12 hotspot only.
+These observations indicate that mutational processes are a strong component of the overall distribution of the KRAS alleles but the fitness of each allele cannot be predicted accurately, especially across hotspots with fundamentally different biological properties.